fsalv/ClusterWay/README.md

 </p>

-This repository contains all the code related to the paper [Waypoint Generation in Row-based Crops with Deep Learning and Contrastive Clustering](https://arxiv.org/abs/2010.16322), a deep learning model able to predict the position of waypoints and cluster them in row-crop fields.
+This repository contains all the code related to the paper [Waypoint Generation in Row-based Crops with Deep Learning and Contrastive Clustering](https://arxiv.org/abs/2010.16322), a deep learning model able to predict the position of waypoints in row-crop fields and cluster them with a single forward pass.

 # 1 Getting Started
 ## 1.1 Installation